storopoli/storopoli.com/content/blog/2023-11-23-lindley_paradox/index.md

 +++
-title = "Lindley's Paradox, or The consistency of Bayesian Thinking" date = "2023-11-22T07:06:59" author = "Jose Storopoli, PhD"
+title = "Lindley's paradox, or the consistency of Bayesian thinking" date = "2023-11-22T07:06:59" author = "Jose Storopoli, PhD"